 In fact, Microsoft recommends that you use it over VLOOKUP or HLOOKUP.
 The catch is that this lookup function is not available to all Excel users.

-To start, this new lookup function is only available with Microsoft Office 365.
+To start, this new lookup function is only available with Microsoft 365 (Previously known as Office 365).
 If you use one of the non-subscription versions of Microsoft Office or Excel such as Excel 2019, you’re out of luck.

 To check your availability, go to your Formulas tab and click Insert Function.
 The Insert Function dialog will open with all your functions.
 XLOOKUP should show under the Lookup & Reference category between VLOOKUP and another new function called VMATCH.

 Why is XLOOKUP Better?

 The question on most peoples’ minds is what’s better?
 After all, who wants to learn something that doesn’t add value for Excel users.
 Here’s a shortlist I can see from playing around with various lookup scenarios:

 - This function can work either vertically or horizontally.
 This is in contrast to VLOOKUP and HLOOKUP, which are mostly locked to their orientation.